 There's a time and place for everything.
 Look at the tables below.
-For each table, write two behaviors that are okay, and two that are not okay in the place listed.
+For each table, write or draw two behaviors that are okay, and two that are not okay.

 In the classroom

 OKAY NOT OKAY

-In the store
+n the store

-OKAY NOT OKAY
+ОКАУ NOT OKAY